capsule-corp-ternoa/ternoa-proposals/standards/ternoa-1.0.0/basic-nft/001-TS-collections.md

         "name": "origin",
         "type": "OriginFor<T>",
         "description": "",
+        "constraints": [
-        "constraints": "The caller needs to be of signed origin."
+          "The caller needs to be of signed origin."
+        ]
       },
       {
         "name": "offchain_data",
         "type": "U8BoundedVec<CollectionOffchainDataLimit>",
         "description": "Content or Path to collection metadata.
-This can be an IPFS reference, link to a custom web location or just plain text.", "constraints": "The length cannot be longer than CollectionOffchainDataLimit limit.", "examples": [
+This can be an IPFS reference, link to a custom web location or just plain text.", "constraints": [
+          "The length cannot be longer than CollectionOffchainDataLimit limit."
+        ],
+        "examples": [
           "QmUcXT3zVGtvpoeFXun32BGGUtWTyuQi1C3obBpbMVjncU",
           "https://cdn.pixabay.com/photo/2018/12/17/07/43/labrador-3879893_960_720.jpg",